Sunnyfred/Machine-Learning-Models/README.md

 This is a continuous updating project using git VCS.

-This projects contains fundimental Machine Learning models written by Python.
+This project contains fundamental Machine Learning models written by Python.
+All models are written start from scratch.

 Results: